Efficacy and Safety

 Abuse Potential

-Ethiqa XR contains buprenorphine, a high-concentration (1.3 mg/mL) opioid agonist and Schedule III controlled substance with an abuse potential similar to other Schedule III opioids.
-The high concentration may be a particular target for human abuse.
-Buprenorphine has opioid properties that in humans may lead to dependence of the morphine type.
-Abuse of buprenorphine may lead to low or moderate physical dependence or high psychological dependence.
-The risk of abuse by humans should be considered when storing, administering, and disposing of Ethiqa XR.
-Persons at increased risk for opioid abuse include those with a personal or family history of substance abuse (including drug or alcohol abuse or addiction) or mental illness (suicidal depression).
-Because of human safety risks, this drug should be used only with veterinary supervision.
+ETHIQA XR contains buprenorphine, an opioid that exposes humans to risks of misuse, abuse, and addiction, which can lead to overdose and death.
+Use of buprenorphine may lead to physical dependence.
+The risk of abuse by humans should be considered when storing, administering, and disposing of ETHIQA XR.
+Persons at increased risk for opioid abuse include those with a personal or family history of substance abuse (including drugs or alcohol) or mental illness (e.g., depression).

 Life-Threatening Respiratory Depression